stegripe/rawon/docs/DISCLAIMERS.md

 3. **User Responsibility**: You are responsible for how you use this bot and what content is played through it.

-## Code Modifications
+## Code modifications

-1. **License**: This bot is open source and can be modified and redistributed under the [AGPL-3.0](https://opensource.org/licenses/AGPL-3.0) license.
+1. **License**: This project is licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The full legal text is in the repository [`LICENSE`](../LICENSE) file.

-2. **No Warranty**: As stated in the license, we are **not responsible** for any damages or losses resulting from modifying, redistributing, or using this code.
+2. **No warranty**: As stated in the license, we are **not responsible** for any damages or losses resulting from use of this code.
+Follow the license terms for attribution, non-commercial use, and restrictions on sharing adapted material.

 3. **Attribution**: Never claim this project as your own original work.
 Always provide proper attribution to the original project.